abdominal aortography (s) (noun)

 A radiographic (x-ray or gamma ray) study of the abdominal aorta after the introduction of a contrast medium through a catheter in the femoral artery: After Janet's doctor diagnosed her, she went to hospital to be examined and have an abdominal aortography performed.

 1. An apparatus for recording the succession of pressures developed in a power-chamber by the combustion of a charge.

 2. Instruments that show, and record, the speed of tremors occurring in an earthquake.

 , acoustic agraphias (pl)

 The inability to write from dictation or from what is heard: Dr. Davis is a specialist in treating acoustic agraphias with which several of his patients are afflicted.

 The art of making blocks in relief: Acrography, a substitute for engravings on wood, is a process of making chalk tracery in relief on metal or stone to obtain from it an electrotype or stereotype.

 , actinographs (pl)

-1. An instrument, invented by Sir J. Herschel in 1838, for recording the variations in the power of the solar rays.
+An instrument for recording the variations in the power of the solar rays: The actinograph

-2. An instrument (of which there are various kinds) used for recording actinic power of light, to determine the correct time of exposure for photographic plates.
+An actinograph is one of the various devices used for recording the actinic power of light and for determining the correct time of exposure for photographic plates.

-3. Either seldom used terms, or obsolete terms, for which radiograph and radiography meaning images that are produced on film or another sensitive surface by radiation; such as, X-rays or gamma rays passing through an object.
+The seldom used terms "radiograph" and "radiography" mean that images are produced on film or on another sensitive surface by radiation, such as X-rays or gamma rays passing through an object.

 actinography (s) (noun)